Installation¶

 If you are already using conda, or if you don’t have a system-wide compatible Python installation, you can create a conda environment for LiberTEM.

-This section assumes that you have installed anaconda or miniconda and that your installation is working.
+This section assumes that you have installed a conda-like environment manager, e.g. Miniforge and that your installation is working.

-You can create a new conda environment to install LiberTEM with the following command:
+You can create a new environment to install LiberTEM with the following command:

 Activate the environment with the following command: